TissueMAPS/TissueMAPS/docs/developer_guide.rst

 Documentation
 ^^^^^^^^^^^^^

-We use `sphinx <http://www.sphinx-doc.org/en/stable/>`_ with the `numpydoc <https://github.com/numpy/numpydoc/>`_ extension to auto-generate module documentation (see also `documentation`_).
+We use `sphinx <http://www.sphinx-doc.org/en/stable/>`_ with the `numpydoc <https://github.com/numpy/numpydoc/>`_ extension to auto-generate module documentation (see also :ref:`documentation <documentation>`).

+For *Matlab* code, use the `Sphinx Matlab domain <https://pypi.python.org/pypi/sphinxcontrib-matlabdomain>`_.

 Each module must have a docstring that describes its functionality and purpuse.
 In addition, a dosctring must be provided for the ``main()`` function that describes input parameters and return values.